grafeas/kritis/pkg/attestlib/tutorial.md

 3. Call VerifyAttestation.

    Verify an Attestation by passing it to the Verifier’s `VerifyAttestation` method.
-The method will check that the Verifier holds a public key that verifies the Attestation.
-It also checks that the signed payload corresponds to the image you are checking.
+The method will first check that the Verifier holds a public key that verifies the Attestation's signature.
+It then extracts data from the Attestation's payload, including the image name and digest.
+It checks that the image name and digest match the `image` you are verifying.

    If either step fails, the method returns an error:

    ```
    if err := verifier.VerifyAttestation(attestation); err != nil {